ietf-wg-acme/acme/draft-ietf-acme-acme.md

   key pair.
 * DNS: The MAC covers the account key, and the MAC key is derived from an ECDH public key signed with the account private key.
-* Proof of possession of a prior key: The signature by the prior key covers the account public key.

 The association of challenges to identifiers is typically done by requiring the client to perform some action that only someone who effectively controls the